anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 If you are maintainer of a portion of the content of any website, act responsibly; NOT to commit any unsafe contents.
 When you edit some file that you have access to, it may affect someone else's website that you are authorised to manage contents.

 Behavioural policy: Be good, do good.
+Always import contents from trusted source only.

 = How to safeguard my remote contents? =

 The answer is beyond the scope of this plugin.
 But, always consume content from trusted sources only.
 Security depends on how you use remote contents.
 If the remote content is distorted, it may reflect back in your website.
 Do not allow weak security on your remotely edited contents.
-Sources like Dropbox, GitHub may be considered safe as they require password to upload the contents.
+Sources like Dropbox, GitHub, FTP may be considered safe as they require password to upload the contents.

 == Screenshots ==